FXPAL/fxpal-secure-wipe/README.md

    <img src="img/Dban-001-Boot.png" width="640" />
 8. Use the `Arrow Keys` and  `SPACE` to select the hard drive you want to wipe.
 It should say `[wipe]`.

    <img src="img/Dban-002-MainMenu.png" width="640" />

 9. Press `M` to select the `Wipe Method`.
-We recommend `Gutmann Wipe` but if that it too slow, you can use `DoD 5220.220-M`.
+We recommend `DoD 5220.220-M` but if that it too slow, you can use `DoD Short`.
 Press `SPACE` to select and go back to the main menu.

    <img src="img/Dban-003-Config.png" width="640" />

 10. Review the config and press `F10` to start the wipe.
     <img src="img/Dban-004-Wipe.png" width="640" />
 11. Leave the laptop alone for a while.
 It will take a lot of time.